Yankees vs. Royals Player Props Betting Odds

-Player prop bet odds for Gleyber Torres, Bobby Witt Jr. and others are available when the New York Yankees host the Kansas City Royals at Yankee Stadium on Saturday at 1:05 PM ET.
+The New York Yankees host the Kansas City Royals at Yankee Stadium on Sunday at 1:35 PM ET.
+Those looking to place a player prop bet can find odds for Gleyber Torres, Bobby Witt Jr. and others in this game.

 Bet on this matchup or its props with BetMGM!